kauanblodorn/kauanblodorn/README.md

 - 👋 Hi, I’m @kauanblodorn
-- 👀 I’m interested in ...
+- 👀 I’m interested in accordion
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning computing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on many things
 - 📫 How to reach me? kauanblodorn@gmail.com

 <!---